 As a registered 501(c)(3) charitable organization, CU Kids at Heart has the opportunity to expand its fundraising efforts, to consider new collaborations and partnerships, to support public advocacy efforts, and to deepen its connections in the credit union community.

-This initiative is supported by: Digital Federal Credit Union, Granite State Credit Union, Hanscom Federal Credit Union, Jeanne D'Arc Credit Union, Merrimack Valley Credit Union, Rockland Federal Credit Union, RTN Federal Credit Union, Service Credit Union, St. Anne’s Credit Union of Fall River, and Vertifi Software.
+This initiative is supported by Digital Federal Credit Union, Granite State Credit Union, Hanscom Federal Credit Union, Jeanne D'Arc Credit Union, Merrimack Valley Federal Credit Union, Rockland Federal Credit Union, RTN Federal Credit Union, Service Credit Union, St. Anne’s Credit Union of Fall River, and Vertifi Software.

-To learn more about the Team Jack Foundation, please visit www.teamjackfoundation.org.
+To learn more about the clinical trials, visit the Research page.